 Advocate Good Samaritan Hospital

-Reducing noise in a hospital can have a positive effect on staff productivity and on patient satisfaction, a key component of HCAHPS scores.
-All kinds of noise can come from the normal, daily activity in a hospital.
-Overhead paging, alarms, phones ringing, doors opening and closing, conversations in the hallway — all contribute to noise.
+Reducing noise in a hospital can have a positive effect on staff productivity and patient satisfaction, which are key components of HCAHPS scores.
+In truth, all kinds of noise can come from the normal, daily activities that transpire in a hospital.
+Overhead paging, alarms, phones ringing, doors opening and closing, conversations in the hallway—all contribute to ambient noise.

-Advocate Good Samaritan Hospital in Downers Grove, Illinois, was looking for a new technology-based communications solution that would provide a quiet, restful and healing environment for its patients.
-At the 333-bed hospital, with more than 1,000 physicians representing 63 specialties, the volume of overhead pages for physicians was very high.
+Advocate Good Samaritan Hospital in Downers Grove, Illinois, was looking for a new technology-based communication solution that would facilitate a quiet, restful, and healing environment for its patients.
+At the 333-bed hospital, which has more than 1,000 physicians representing 63 specialties, the volume of overhead pages for physicians was very high.
 In one month alone, the hospital tracked 609 overhead physician pages.

 The uptake in usage of PerfectServe was almost immediate.
 In just a few weeks, the switchboard was down to one or two physician page requests.

-In addition to the reduction in noise from overhead paging, Good Samaritan Hospital noticed some other benefits:
+In addition to the reduction in noise from overhead paging, Good Samaritan noticed some other benefits:

 - The switchboard call queue decreased dramatically, which enabled the team to answer calls from patients and their families faster.

 - Nurses and other care team members took pride in learning the new system and even in teaching others how to use it.